LonelyThic/Stationners-Code-IC10/Solar Panel 2-axis tracking/README.md

 Set one to 15 Vertical(Min value).
 0 Horizontal.
 Take note direction panel faces.
 Place daylight sensor flat pointing in the direction the panel now faces.
 (Cable port facing opposite)

+Note: there are some value that you need to edit yourself it will have #